 Make a few restaurant reservations early on.

 You two predicted a loose itinerary for your honeymoon in Kauai and made a few dinner reservations well in advance.
 You left the first two nights open so you could settle into island life (and each other) but by the third night, you figured you’d be ready to mix it up with the un-newly-wedded civilians.
 Friends had praised a few Poipu spots as honeymoon-level special, and these did not disappoint: They included the retro-modern Hawaiian menu at Eating House 1849, the traditional elegance of Merriman’s (upstairs), and The Beach House with its unparalleled sunset views and royalty-worthy Pacific Rim cuisine.
 No one wants their romantic evening undermined by being told, “Sorry, we’re booked,” right when it’s time to head off for dinner.
 You had a list of daytime eateries, too, and also asked a lot of South Shore locals for recommendations.
 Some faves were Da Crack for authentic fish tacos, the HoloHolo Grill for Sam Choy’s mind-boggling poke trio, the island flavors of Puka Dog (lilikoi mustard is a revelation), and the fabulous tiki-lit Keoki’s Paradise — known for its cool live grooves and even cooler mai tais.

 Make way for spontaneity

 For a truly rewarding Kauai honeymoon, sometimes less is more.
 Everything here is on island time which means a slower pace, and an excuse to take your time to soak up the beauty all around you and ease into your on-vacation mode.
 Besides, you have just emerged from the relative chaos and logistical gymnastics of planning a wedding and have earned some slacker time!
-Give yourselves plenty of opportunity to sleep late and lounge by the pool and stroll on the beach holding hands and sit on a big rock to watch the sunset slowly melt into the Pacific — as well as time to simply stare at each other contemplating this crazy-wonderful new life you are embarking on together.
+Give yourselves plenty of opportunities to sleep late and lounge by the pool and stroll on the sand beach holding hands and sit on a big rock to watch the sunset slowly melt into the Pacific — as well as time to simply stare at each other contemplating this crazy-wonderful new life you are embarking on together.

 Lower your expectations.